V3-Alliance/HubZero_puppet/README.md

 Tasks still to be done:
 - [ ] The php temporary directory needs to be set
+- [ ] The php file upload size needs to be increased
 - [ ] Email needs to be properly configured ( *Check: must not relay email!* )
 - [ ] Do we need to move the users home directories to the larger mounted transient storage?
 - [ ] submit package not yet added to the installation